 Advanced practicum opportunities are made available in a variety of ways and may change from year to year.
 At least once per year, the SPSY program will provide information about approved advanced practicum experiences, including general description of the practicum experience, expected commitment, name of the designated site-based contact person, application process and deadline (if applicable).
 Students are responsible for contacting the site's designee and applying for practicum experiences of interest.
-Examples of recent advanced practicum sites include the UO Child and Family Center, UO Center on Teaching and Learning Academic Intervention

-Clinic, Oregon Social Learning Center, Oregon Health Sciences University Child Development and Rehabilitation Center, and UO College of Education Hedco Assessment Clinic.
+Examples of recent advanced practicum sites include the UO Child and Family Center, Oregon Health Sciences University Child Development and Rehabilitation Center, and UO College of Education HEDCO Comprehensive Diagnostic Assessment Clinic.